dhichii/mycampus-api/README.md

 ```

 After build, copy and configure the `.env.example` file to be `.env` for the main configuration and `.env.test` for the testing purposes.
 Finally, run the `npm run migrate` to migrate db and `npm start` command to start.

+## API Spec
+For the API Spec documentation, you can access it [HERE](https://github.com/dhichii/mycampus-api/tree/main/doc).

 ## Contact